Home » International Relations » Donald Trump's Presidency 2.0

 • Focus on domestic issues such as rising inflation and economic concerns

-• Avoid direct military confrontation with Iran or other regional actors unless provoked and will focus on countering China’s influence globally.
+• Avoid direct military confrontation with Iran or other regional actors unless provoked and focus on countering China’s influence globally.

 • Challenges with Arab Allies: The ongoing violence and humanitarian crisis in Gaza could complicate Trump’s relationships with Arab nations (normalisation agreements with Arab nations) may face setbacks.